tims/mucene/readme.txt

+Nothing to see here..

-Apologies to erikf, I stole his name for some messing around with lucene.
+Apologies to erikf, I stole your name while I mess around with lucene.